Today's Holidays for October 31

 1987 Mighty Mouse Sniffs Cocain?
 Claims are made that the cartoon mouse sniffed cocaine in today's episode of the Saturday morning cartoon.
 The producers claimed that he was sniffing flowers that had been crushed by a bully.

 1992 Inquisition Pope John Paul II announces that the Catholic Church erred by imprisoning Galileo for his belief that the Earth revolved around the Sun.

-1974 Candy Man Murder An 8-year-old Texas boy dies after eating poison-laced Halloween candy.
+1974 Halloween Candy Murder An 8-year-old Texas boy dies after eating poison-laced Halloween candy.
 The boy's father was later convicted and executed for the murder.
 He had taken out a life insurance policy on the boy shortly before Halloween.

 1950 First black to play in a regular-season NBA game Earl Lloyd with the Washington Capitols against the Rochester Royals.
 They lost 78-70.

 1941 Mt.
 Rushmore The memorial is completed.
 Work had begun in 1927 by sculpture Gutzon Borglum who died in March leaving his son to complete the task.